-For those (lucky people?) who work from home, whether it's just a couple of days a week or full time, it can be hard to stay on track.
-Here are some handy tips for way to help you stay motivated.
+For those of us who are working from home right now, it can be hard to stay on track.
+Here are some handy tips for ways to help you stay motivated.

 Treat working from home like any normal job

-Set a reasonable alarm, get up, shower, brush your teeth, get dressed, and, if you can, go for a short stroll.
+Set a reasonable alarm, get up, shower, brush your teeth, get dressed, and, if you can, get some fresh air.

 It's easy to stay in bed and work on your laptop in your pyjamas, but it'll rarely give you the get-up-and-go you'll need to nail your to-do list.